miko-ai-org/llmbatching/README.md

 ## ✨ Why use this?

-- **50% cost savings** when using batch mode.
+- **50% cost savings** in queries to OpenAI.
+In our internal eval tools (at Miko.ai), we were able to save $200 / week by switching to using batch mode!
 - **No learning curve**: Extremely similar interface to OpenAI’s standard SDK.
+In fact we don't have any SDK at all!
+You can use the existing `openai` package as shown below.
 - **Handles all the messy stuff** like polling, mapping, retries, and error handling.
+Using this library will save you 24-48 hours of engineering time.
 - **Is crash resistant**: We store state in your database, not in memory.
+This also means it's horizontally scalable.
 - **Fully self hosted**: No need to trust a third party service.

 Compare the two: